Kyle Hilbert

-Kyle Hilbert (born March 23, 1994) is a Republican member of the Oklahoma House of Representatives and the current Speaker of the Oklahoma House of Representatives.
+Kyle Hilbert (born March 23, 1994) is an American Republican member of the Oklahoma House of Representatives and the current Speaker of the Oklahoma House of Representatives.
 He has represented 29th district of the Oklahoma House of Representatives since 2016.

 Education and family

 Hilbert attended Depew High School, where he served as president of the Future Farmers of America (FFA) chapter.
 In 2011, he won the national championship for public speaking at the National FFA Convention in Indianapolis.

 Hilbert earned a Bachelor's Degree in Agribusiness from Oklahoma State University.
 While at OSU, Kyle served as president of the Student Government Association and was named a 2016 OSU Outstanding Senior.
 In 2024, Hilbert graduated with a Master of Business Administration from Oklahoma State University.

 He currently lives in Bristow with his wife and their two daughters.

 Legislative career

 Hilbert was first elected to serve House District 29, which includes portions of Creek County and Tulsa County, in November 2016.
 He campaigned while a senior in college and was elected at 22 years old.